-- Debates that are passed by simple majority at Union Council, General Meetings or Referenda become Union Policy. - 2.
+- 1. Union Council, General Meetings, and Referenda have the power to create, amend, and annul Union Policy. - 2.
 Policy can be overruled by a body of higher status, whereby the Board of Trustees is the highest body. - 3.
 Policy cannot be passed if it contravenes an existing policy made by a higher Union body. - 4.
 Amendments to this Constitution and Bye-Laws are not classed as policy and serve until amended in accordance with the Constitution. - 5.
-Union Policy, as set by Union Council and its subcommittees, General Meetings or Referenda will be valid for three academic years, and after this time will automatically 'lapse'. - The Council Chair will inform Union Council of upcoming lapses of policy in the first and second Council meeting of the year, and give the option of renewing the policy. - 7.
+Union Policy, as set by Union Council and its subcommittees, General Meetings or Referenda will be valid for three academic years, and after this time will automatically 'lapse'. - 6.
+The Council Chair will inform Union Council of upcoming lapses of policy in the first and second Council meeting of the year, and give the option of renewing the policy. - 7.
 Renewals or Amendments must follow a debate, held in the normal manner. - 8.
 The Union will publish a record of active policy.